Green Dealflow » The Green Dealflow blog » What Is Renewable Energy?

 2. An oscillating wave surge converter is mounted on the seabed in shallower water, and harnesses wave energy with an oscillating flap.

-An oscillating water column is a partially submerged, hollow structure which is open to the sea water below the surface and connects to an air turbine above through a chamber.
+An oscillating water column is a partially submerged, hollow structure that is open to the seawater below the surface and connects to an air turbine above through a chamber.
 As the waves rise and fall, the air in the chamber is pushed back and forth through the air turbine, generating power.

 Bioenergy